 Kate Green has one with "How do you like my low fat, all lead diet?" after dropping a huge clock on top of Temperance's head.

-Boss Rush: During the last levels of HOTD 2, you'll have to face a revived Judgement, Hierophant, Magician, and Tower before dealing with the final boss.
+Boss Rush: During the last levels of HOTD 2, you'll have to face a revived Judgment, Hierophant, Magician, and Tower before dealing with the final boss.

 The first game made the player re-fight the Chariot and Hangedman in the final chapter before fighting the Magician.